-3. Financial Goals

-Our goal is to become profitable within the first year by selling 30-to-60 lbs. a month and maintaining a loyal customer base where 50% of customers participate in our referral program.
-The industry consist of a high-transaction market where booked revenue converts to the cash-flow quickly.
-Revenue is recognized once goods are sold and transferred to the customer.
+Financial Goals: Our initial goal is to deliver 25 orders a day by the end of our first month.
+Legal retail marijuana is a high transaction business where booked revenue converts to cash-flow quickly.
+Marijuana delivery has a higher potential for recurring customers.
 Revenues are earned and turned into cash once received, and products dispensed to the customers.

-III.
-Market Analysis
+3. Market Analysis: